zachblume/linear-to-pr-with-claude-code/README.md

 1. Create the following secrets in your GitHub repository:
    - `LINEAR_API_KEY`: Your Linear API key
-   - `CLAUDE_API_KEY`: Your Anthropic API key for Claude
+   - `CLAUDE_API_KEY`: Your Anthropic API key for Claude CLI

+2. Ensure your workflow includes the steps to install and configure Claude Code CLI.

-2. Create a workflow file that uses this action, either triggered manually or by other events.
+3. Create a workflow file that uses this action, either triggered manually or by other events.

+## Local Testing

+To test this action locally:

+1. Install Claude Code CLI and configure it
+2. Create a `.env` file based on `.env.example` with your API keys
+3. Run `node test-local.js`

 ## License